aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/document-conversion/pdf-to-pdfa3b/_index.md

 ---
-title: PDF to PDFA3b
+title: PDF To PDFA3b
-linktitle: PDF to PDFA3b
+linktitle: PDF To PDFA3b
 second_title: Aspose.PDF for .NET API Reference
 description: Step by step guide to convert PDF to PDF/A-3b using Aspose.PDF for .NET.
 type: docs
 weight: 150
 url: /net/document-conversion/pdf-to-pdfa3b/
 ---
 In this tutorial, we will walk you through the process of converting a PDF file to PDF/A-3b format using Aspose.PDF for .NET.
 PDF/A-3b is an ISO standard for embedding files and data in a PDF document.
 By following the steps below, you will be able to convert PDF files to PDF/A-3b format.

 ## Prerequisites